pre-eth/hammerpy/README.md

 `2` - Sets the difficulty to Medium
 `3` - Sets the difficulty to Hard
 `Return` - Starts game

+You can also hit `Return` to advance through the guessing screens.

 ## Screenshots